Household Hazardous Waste

 Household wastes are considered hazardous if they can burn easily, corrode or irritate the skin, have the potential to generate heat or explode, or are poisonous to humans and animals.
 These wastes include paints, insecticides, automotive products, solvents, and some cleaners.
 They can also include products that use hazardous materials in their manufacturing, such as fluorescent bulbs, batteries, and electronics.
 Look for warnings on product labels and follow the manufacturer's disposal guidelines.

 When in doubt and whenever possible, use the Product Identification Number to obtain a Material Safety Data Sheet (MSDS) from the manufacturer.
 The MSDS will identify all the hazardous and safety concerns associated with the product.

 placed in the trash, hazardous wastes can injure trash collection

 workers and harm our environment.
 Burning, burying, or dumping

 hazardous wastes down a drain or onto the ground can damage plumbing

 and septic systems and contaminate our air and water supply.

 How can I safely dispose of my household hazardous waste?

 Chemical containers missing their labels require special attention and handling.
-Envirsolve LLC typically analyzes the contents of such containers, in order to select the proper method of disposal.
+Stericycle typically analyzes the contents of such containers, in order to select the proper method of disposal.